yilmazdoga/rsyncronizer/README.md

 <a href="https://buymeacoffee.com/yilmazdoga"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="40"></a>

-The apps remind you gently: once every 10 completed backups, the desktop app shows a small dialog and an interactive terminal run prints a note with a QR code.
-If you have already supported, or simply do not want to, type `i have supported` in the dialog (or run `rsyncronizer support --done`) and the reminder never appears again; click Later and it returns after 10 more backups.
+Every 10 completed backups, the app displays a support reminder.
+The desktop app shows a small dialog, and the terminal prints a note with a QR code.

+If you have already supported (thank you!), or simply do not want to, type `i have supported` in the dialog (or run `rsyncronizer support --done`) to permanently disable it.
+Clicking Later postpones the reminder for 10 more backups.

 ## Notes